lokijota/azureftp-for-sharepoint/README.md

 - instaler for windows service working and services responding (not still wired to SB);
 - service/data contracts still in early draft forms;
 - sharepoint library started, still in early tests

+See the wiki and issue list for more information.